oshwa/2026.oshwa.org/src/pages/attend.md

 ## Location

-Both days will take place at **Technische Universität Berlin** (TU Berlin).
-More specific details to come!
+Both days will take place at **Technische Universität Berlin** (TU Berlin) at at TU Main Campus Charlottenburg.

 ## Virtual